 The Covid-19 pandemic has a massive impact on how we live our daily routine and social life.
-In the course of the pandemic we saw what was impossible once; has suddenly become possible.
-We find ourselves in a position where we have to reconsider everything to fight the threat.
+In the process of the pandemic we saw what was impossible once; has suddenly become possible.
+We have found ourselves in a position where we have to reconsider everything to fight the threat.
 If the quarantine has brought something positive into our lives, it is the opportunity to rearrange our daily routines and take up new activities that we did not have time before.
 It is time to rethink our life and subsistence.
 How will we adjust to these challenging times?

-When you close your eyes for a moment and imagine the perfect workplace environment.
-How good is your dream?
+When you close your eyes for a moment and imagine the perfect workplace environment, How good is your dream?
 Or how is your prediction of post-Covid19 offices might look like?
-Before the pandemic times, many of us used to spend more time at the offices and also see colleagues more than families.
-Therefore, offices can be considered to be our second home.
-In these days, many architecture offices and research groups are redefining our workplaces.
+Before the pandemic times, many of us used to spend more time at the offices and also see colleagues more than our families.
+Therefore, offices can be considered as our second home.
+In these days, many architecture firms and research groups are redefining our workplaces.

 written by Hande Gönüllü